-ARIZONA: Great Hearts campuses are CLOSED for the remainder of the 2019-2020 school year.
+Great Hearts campuses in both Arizona and Texas are CLOSED for the remainder of the 2019-2020 school year.

 Please refer to the Arizona State Health Department or the Texas Department of State Health Services for the latest information in your community.
 You can get additional information regarding COVID-19 on the CDC website.
 We also have a listing of mental health and emergency family resources available for Arizona families.